meowsus/front-end-reminders/README.md

 ## Class or ID declarations in HAML

 HAML is smart.
-By default, without explicitly specifying an element via HAML's class (the dot '.') and/or ID (the octothorpe, or hash '#') syntax only, HAML assumes you want to use a div, like so:
+By default, without explicitly specifying an element via HAML's class (the dot '.') and/or ID (the octothorpe, or hash '#') syntax only, HAML assumes you want to use `div`, like so:

 ```HAML
 #my-id.my-class